pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 This will open up a directory window that will allow you to double click on the file and open it in your favorite text editor.

-You can also retrieve the location of the file by running the following command in your shell:
+You can also retrieve the location of the Hatch config file by running the following command in your shell:

 ```bash
 hatch config find